Network Marketing During a Recession

 The global economy is in a state of flux.
 In the wake of the COVID-19 pandemic, the Russian invasion of Ukraine, and the many challenges faced by the supply chain, the economic downturn has become much more severe.
 Many countries are facing unprecedented economic declines, with the World Bank forecasting that the global economy will contract by 2.9% in 2022, with most growing economies slowing down below 5%.

 This global recession will significantly impact all businesses, regardless of their niche.
 Business owners and marketers must be more mindful and strategic in allocating their resources.
 A global recession means tightening belts and closer management of budgets across the board.
+Here, we discuss network marketing during recession times and how to survive economic downturn hardships.

 Business Performance During a Recession